The Idea

 chmod 600 /data/config_storage/traefik/acme.json

-then cp .env.sample .env then nano .env and add your own passwords in.
+Then cp .env.sample .env then nano .env and add your own passwords in.

-for config.yaml, you may want to remove the contents after permanent: true or simply replace with your domain.
+For config.yaml, you may want to remove the contents after permanent: true or simply replace with your domain.

 The last thing, is find the domain, holmlab.org and replace it with your domain (there are 4!)